marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 ### Alerts module (alert lifecycle and API)

-The Alerts module implements RF-13 (alert generation), RF-14 (alert status) and RF-15 (alert query surface).
+The Alerts module covers alert generation, alert lifecycle (ACTIVE / RESOLVED) and a query surface for active and historical alerts.

 - **Domain model & persistence** (`Alert` entity + `AlertsRepository`):
   - Table `alerts` with fields: